galihap76/galihap76/README.md

 **Little About Me**

 Hello, my name is Galih Anggoro Prasetya.
-I am interested in backend development and security, especially in penetration testing.
+I am interested in backend development and penetration testing.
 The backend technologies I often use are Laravel and MySQL.
 In penetration testing, I use Python to create exploits to exploit vulnerabilities in the system.
 The purpose is to identify that existing vulnerabilities need to be fixed.
 Although mostly, I use available penetration testing tools to speed up the process.

 <hr/>